AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

      Return (GPLD (Zero, 0x03))     -> Port not visible (Zero)

-  - Do note that modifying variables for GPLD and TPLD may not be necessary at all.
-You may leave them untouched.
+  - Do note that modifying _PLD and variables for GPLD and TPLD may not be necessary at all.
+May as well leave them untouched.
 ___
 USB connector types for each port